 The Default Tariff Cap came into force on 1 January 2019.
 The cap is temporary, and applies to tariffs for all customers on standard variable and default energy tariffs.
-In August 2020, Ofgem announced that the Default Tariff Cap would continue to protect default prepayment meter customers after the CMA Prepayment Meter Price Cap expires at the end of 2020.
+In August 2020, Ofgem announced that the Default Tariff Cap would continue to protect default prepayment meter customers after the CMA Prepayment Meter Price Cap expired at the end of 2020.
 Suppliers can price to the level or below the cap, but cannot charge more.

 When is the Default Tariff Cap updated?